 Questions to Ask Your Doctor

-When you visit your doctor, it is a good idea to bring a family member, close friend, or caregiver with as an extra set of ears.
-Take time to write down your questions - and bring them with you to share with your doctor.
 Your doctor wants to answer your questions, address concerns, and help you better understand your diagnosis and treatment.
-Whatever your age - don't rely on your memory.
+Whatever your age—don't rely on your memory.
 There is nothing wrong with jotting down your questions and bringing them with to your appointment.

 - Why do you think my problem may be a spinal tumor?

-- Are all of my symptoms caused by the spinal tumor?
+- Are all of my symptoms caused by a spinal tumor?

 - What types of tests are needed to confirm my diagnosis?